Weighted Sobolev Spaces on Metric Measure Spaces: Introduction

 The definition adopted in \cite{Che}, instead, is equivalent but based on the approximation in $L^p(\mm)$ with functions having an upper gradient in $L^p(\mm)$.
 More recently, in \cite{AmbGiSav,AGS12} it has been proved that $W^{1,p}(X,\ud,\mm)=H^{1,p}(X,\ud,\mm)$, where the latter space is defined as the collection of all $L^p(\mm)$ functions for which there exist $f_n\in{\rm{Lip}}(X)\cap L^p(\mm)$ with $\int_X|f_n-f|^p\ud\mm\to 0$ and

 (here and in the sequel $|\nabla g|$ denotes the local Lipschitz constant of $g$).
+In this case, following \cite{Che}, the minimal gradient is defined by considering all functions larger than weak $L^p(\mm)$ limits of local Lipschitz constants of sequences of Lipschitz functions converging to $f$ in $L^{p}(\mm)$, and considering the function with smallest $L^p(\mm)$ norm.
 This general ``$H~=~W$'' result does not depend on structural assumptions on the metric measure structure: $(X,\ud)$ complete and separable and $\mm$ a locally finite Borel measure are sufficient for the validity of this identification theorem.
 In this introduction we shall denote by $|\nabla f|_w$ the minimal gradient arising from both unweighted $W$ and $H$ definitions, not emphasizing its potential dependence on $p$ (see \cite{DmSp}).

 Given a Borel weight function $\rho:X\to [0,\infty]$, in this paper we compare spaces $H~=~W$ relative to the metric measure structure $(X,\ud,\rho\mm)$ with the weighted spaces built as in the Euclidean theory (namely $X=\R^n$, $\ud=$Euclidean distance, $\mm=\Leb{n}$, the Lebesgue measure in $\R^n$).
 The first weighted space is